jesslark/cra-jesslark/README.md

 ## What Is This For

-This is a project to display some of y favorite projects, and to host my blog.
+This is a project to display some of my favorite projects, and to host my blog.

 ## Why Build it This Way

 React is fun and the primary technology I work with at work.
 I used CRA for two reasons:
 - One, it's a very low barrier to entry for people who are comfortable in React but haven't used the currently recommended frameworks.
-- Two, I've struggled with getting comfortable with fixing dependencies and this seems like a great opportunity to learn.
+- Two, I've been intending to get more comfortable with fixing dependencies and this seems like a great opportunity to learn.

 ## Hosting

 This project is hosted on hithub pages because it is free and easy to use.

 ## Updating the App
+Change the JSX and see what happens!

 ### MUI Icons
 Usage: https://mui.com/material-ui/icons/